RustCrypto/elliptic-curves/p192/README.md

 > Government use.

-Following the recommendations from this document, this crate only provides public-key operations intended for legacy interop purposes.
+Following the recommendations from this document, this crate only provides public key operations intended for legacy interop purposes.
 There is deliberately no `SecretKey`, ECDH support, or ECDSA `SigningKey`.

 ### Unaudited!